 Fund I – Portfolio and Pipeline Review

-In the portfolio construction of Fund II, we maintained a strong credit discipline based on relative value across three key focus areas being; Australian and New Zealand Leveraged Loans, Asset Backed Securities (ABS) and Real Estate loans.
+During portfolio construction, Revolution maintained strong credit discipline based on relative value across the three key focus areas of Fund I being: Australian and New Zealand Leveraged Loans (LBO), Asset Backed Securities (ABS) and Real Estate loans.
+Fund I is now past its investment period with no new investments or reinvestments occurring.

 |2 years p.a.